Quidditch Through the Ages: Audiobook adaptation

 The book was recorded as an unabridged audiobook in 2018 and read by Andrew Lincoln.
 The Audible version of the audiobook also includes over an hour and a half of bonus content.
 This includes the history of the Quidditch World Cup – written for Pottermore by J. K. Rowling in 2014 – narrated by Andrew Lincoln, and the Daily Prophet's coverage of the 2014 Quidditch World Cup – also written by J. K. Rowling – narrated by Imogen Church (in the character of Ginny Potter) and Annette Badland (as Rita Skeeter).

 In 2019, the American Library Association named it one of the top ten Amazing Audiobooks for Young Adults.

 Fictional book

 Within the fictional world of Harry Potter, Quidditch Through the Ages is written by Kennilworthy Whisp, a renowned Quidditch expert.

 In both the fictional and real-world it is the definitive handbook on the history and intricacies of the game.
 It also serves as a catalogue of the many British Quidditch teams.
 When Severus Snape caught Harry outside the school with this book in Harry Potter and the Philosopher's Stone, he invented the rule that no library books were allowed outside the school and confiscated it.

 Kennilworthy Whisp

 In the Harry Potter universe, Kennilworthy Whisp is a Quidditch expert and fanatic who has written many books about the sport.
 He lives in Nottinghamshire, where he divides his time with "wherever the Wigtown Wanderers are playing this week."
 His hobbies include backgammon, vegetarian cookery, and collecting vintage broomsticks.
-According to Whisp, the Firebolt is the best broomstick.
+According to Whisp, the Firebolt/Nimbus 2000 is the best broomstick.